 You also have the option to do your exam at our exams centre in Milton Keynes for a discounted fee of £54.

-You can study at your own pace and convenience with full tutor support through our distance learning course, also known as “home study”, “self-study” or “correspondence” course.
-We provide you with all the study material you will need to prepare for your exams.
+You can study at your own pace and convenience with full tutor support through distance learning, also known as “home study”, “self-study” or “correspondence” course.
+We provide you with all the study material (text books, work books, etc.) you will need to prepare for your exams.

-We will provide a text book and a trial copy of Sage accounting software.
+We will provide a text book, a work book and a trial CD of Sage 50 accounting software.